lando/lando/docs/started.md

 On a high level the `.lando.yml` should contain **ALL** the things you need to both run and develop your project.
 The ideal workflow here is:

-1. The person who sets up your DevOps creates a `.lando.yml` file for your project and ideally checks it into version control
+1. Your DevOps creates a `.lando.yml` file for your project and ideally checks it into version control
 2. Subsequent devs clone down the project, run `lando start` and get equipped with all the things they need for the devs

 We **HIGHLY** recommend you read through our documentation to get a sense of the things the `.lando.yml` can do for your team but here is a non-exhaustive list of things it can do: